 Calcium present in the urine may build up where your rabbit urinates.
 If this happens a solution of white vinegar & a strong bristled brush will help dissolve & remove the build up.
 If applicable, you will greatly reduce your labor if you can soak the area in vinegar for at least 15 minutes prior to scrubbing.

-If there is a lot of hair build up on his or her cage wires, you can use a blow torch to burn it off.
+If there is a lot of hair build up on his or her cage wires, you can use a blow torch to burn it off (if the wire is not coated).
 This is also a great way to disinfect.
-Torching the wire on cages typically needs to be done once a year.
+Torching the uncoated wire on cages typically needs to be done once a year.

 With proper care & attention your rabbit can live a long & happy life providing you with luxurious fiber to spin & felt.
 With enough skill & gentle care of your angora rabbit, you can even spin directly off of the rabbit while he or she sits contently in your lap.

-If for any reason you decide you can no longer care for your rabbit, please know that we will take the rabbit back free of charge, no questions asked.
+If for any reason you decide you can no longer care for your rabbit, please know that I will take the rabbit back free of charge, no questions asked.

 Running Bug Farm Disclaimer: Nothing contained in articles &/or content is or should be considered, or used as a substitute for, veterinary or medical advice, diagnosis or treatment.
 Always seek the advice of your doctor or veterinarian with any questions you may have regarding the medical condition of yourself or your pet.
 Never disregard professional advice or delay in seeking it because of something you have read on this website.

 Running Bug Farm is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising & linking to amazon.com

 You're welcome to link to Running Bug Farm or use a single image with a brief description to link back to any post.
 Republishing posts in their entirety is prohibited.